cloud infrastructure

 • HAProxy: Familiar to teams already running HAProxy

-Migrating from Ingress NGINX
+Migrating from the Retired Ingress NGINX Controller

-1. Audit your current Ingress resources — document every annotation you're using, especially controller-specific ones like nginx.ingress.kubernetes.io/rewrite-target or nginx.ingress.kubernetes.io/ssl-redirect
+1. Audit your current Ingress resources.
+Document every annotation you're using, especially controller-specific ones like nginx.ingress.kubernetes.io/rewrite-target or nginx.ingress.kubernetes.io/ssl-redirect.

-4. Migrate routes incrementally — move one service at a time, validate, then proceed
+4. Migrate routes incrementally.
+Move one service at a time, validate, then proceed.

 Production Hardening Checklist